A Lagrangian Duality Approach to Active Learning: Introduction

 In this paper, we demonstrate how a \emph{constrained learning} formulation of the problem enables the use of \emph{Lagrangian duality} for detecting informative samples.
 In particular, we bound the loss incurred by each sample, and use the dual variables associated to these constraints as a measure of informativeness.
 We show that dual variables are directly related to the variations of the average optimal loss over the entire data distribution, which motivates our approach.

 Through an iterative primal-dual strategy, we optimize the model parameters as well as the dual variables.
 We then leverage the learned embedding space~\citep{bengio2013representation, oord2018representation} to train a \emph{dual regression head} that estimates the dual variable associated to each unlabeled sample.
-Our proposed batch active learning approach, which we refer to as Active Learning via Lagrangian dualitY, or ALLY, selects a diverse batch by clustering the unlabeled samples in the embedding space using $k$-MEANS \citep{kmeans}, and uniformly selecting those with highest associated dual variable from each cluster.
+Our proposed active learning approach, which we refer to as Active Learning via Lagrangian dualitY, or ALLY can then be used to select a diverse and informative set of samples.
+We also argue that, under certain conditions, the strategy put forward is not severely impacted by the distribution shift induced by active sampling.

-We evaluate the performance of ALLY on a suite of classification and regression tasks, and show that it performs better than or similarly to state-of-the-art batch active learning methods on a variety of datasets and model architectures.
+We evaluate the performance of ALLY on a suite of classification and regression tasks, and show that it performs similar to or better than state-of-the-art batch active learning methods.
 We further demonstrate how the trained backbone, alongside the dual regression head, enable the generation of novel samples that can be optimized to be maximally informative, shedding light on the interpretability of the proposed active learning framework.